jarun/nnn/README.md

   - Batch renamer (feature-limited) for selection or dir
   - Copy (as), move (as), delete, archive, link selection
   - Notification on cp, mv, rm completion
+  - Copy file paths to system clipboard on select
   - Create (with parents), rename, duplicate (anywhere) files and dirs
   - Launch GUI apps, run commands, execute file, spawn a shell
   - Hovered file set as `$nnn` at prompt and spawned shell